twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt11-19-not-becoming-dog-again%zh.rst

 The power of not knowing/ignorance is so great that people are saying things and doing things whatever they want.
 (Just reflect on nowadays human and the Earth problems).

 Now, praying is only for becoming a dog.
 If becoming worse than that, just go to avīci hell.
 Don’t be ended up with the artists, but at truth.
-(This referred to artists drawing and describing about celestial realms without really seeing with their own eyes.)
+(This referred to art drawings and books which describ e about celestial realms without really seeing with their own eyes.)

 Khandha is dukkha sacca (i.e., the post); rope and collar are samudaya sacca and the dog is the sufferer (dukkha beings).
 Beings make their own posts; bind themselves with ropes and put on collars and running around their posts in circle, showing themselves in the 31 realms of existence without shame.
 Not doing vipassanā practice, the post, rope and collar will be never broken off; and then they will never be free from becoming a dog.
 (Nowadays dog culture is extremely popular.
 It seems dog numbers are nearly overcome human number.
 Where are these dogs coming from?)